LCP LCP LCP

 What Are You Thinking?

-Strategic Thinking in Crisis Model, Insight ExperienceYour people in times of disruption and uncertainty want desperately to know what you’re thinking: uncertainty breeds fear and can lead to distrust.
+Strategic Thinking in Crisis Model, Insight ExperienceYour people in times of disruption and uncertainty want desperately to know what you’re thinking.
+Uncertainty breeds fear and can lead to distrust.
 Reflect on your own thinking, and then engage them in theirs.
-While you may not have answers, making your thinking clear and transparent will go a long way.
+Though you may not have answers, making your thinking clear and transparent will go a long way.

 What Are You Doing?